epiusers-help/AutoDevCerts/AzureArc.md

 ![Enrolled Azure Arc Server](/images/EnrolledMachine.png)

-### Give permissions to the Vault
+### Grant permissions to the Vault

 Now that the development server has a managed Identity, we can give permissions to the vault and the certificate.

 ### Install the Key Vault Extension

+While the Key Vault Extension is generally available, at the time of this writing, it does not appear in the Azure Portal.
+It must be installed via an ARM template or PowerShell.
+We will use PowerShell.
 Open a PowerShell window on the development server.
-Install the Azure Connected Machine library.
+Install the Azure Connected Machine PowerShell library.

 ```powershell
 install-module az.ConnectedMachine